 - Incubate plates at 37°C ± 1°C for 18 - 24 h.
 On L-EMB, typical E. coli colonies appear as dark centered and flat, with or without a metallic sheen.
 On SHIBAM, STEC colonies will appear grey to off-white and flat, with or without a clear zone of hemolysis ranging from narrow to several mm.
 (Figure 9).

-Pick typical E. coli colonies from L-EMB and hemolytic colonies on SHIBAM (see NOTE below).
+Pick both typical and atypical E. coli colonies from the chromogenic agar, L-EMB and both enterohemolytic and non-enterohemolytic colonies on SHIBAM (see NOTE below).
 Pick up to 12 colonies total (preferably two typical and two atypical colonies from the same plate of each media type) and streak onto TSAYE with CC (see Section P.1.e.).
 E. coli will be X-gal (+), but may be MUG (+) or (-).
 See the Table below for the typical colonial morphologies of O157:H7 and STEC on various types of plating media.

 - Test X-gal positive isolates with the Spot Indole Test (Section P.1.f.).